agforero/FTFramework/README.md

 #### Scraping:
 Scrapers can be immensely helpful with gathering huge swathes of data at once.
-Within the `/scraping/` directory, one can find `scraper.py`, a Python program that can help pull multiple FORTRAN files from a single website.
+Within the `/scraping/` directory, one can find `scraper.py`, a Python program that can help pull multiple Fortran files from a single website.
 It will then save these files to a directory named from the website, at which point the user can use `./addNew.sh ../scraper/<directory>` in `/main/` to add the files.
 To use, type:

 `./scraper.py <website url> <path to files> <extension>`
-- `<website url>`: the page on which links to each FORTRAN file are found.
+- `<website url>`: the page on which links to each Fortran file are found.
 - `<path to files>`: URL path preceding each file location.
 Example below.
 - `<extension>`: the desired extension to search for and download, e.g. `.f90`.